github/emergency-pull-request-probot-app/README.md

  - `#l` is replaced with the label configured in `EMERGENCY_LABEL`
  - `#i` is replaced with the url to the issue created, if issue creation is enabled
 ## Environment setup
-### Create Bot User
-If you want the app to merge the emergency PR, and you have "Require status checks to pass before merging" in your branch protection, you will need to give the bot user `owner` permissions on the Org or repo.

-If you do not have "Require status checks to pass before merging" you can make the bot user a standard user.
-If you also have more than 1 approval required you will need to configure the bot user in your branch protection section "Allow specified actors to bypass pull request requirements" in order to allow merging.

-Generate a PAT for the bot user with repo scope.
-Configure SSO for the PAT, authorizing the PAT for your org.
 ### Create GitHub App
 Create the GH App in your org or repo.
 Define a client secrent.
 Generate a private key.
 #### Grant repository permissions